cristianceausescu05/Beverage-Distribution-Power-BI/README.md

 -	Toggle between line and bar chart views
 -	Filter by beverage type and sales channel

-This project helped me practice data storytelling and building user-friendly dashboards
+This project helped me practice data storytelling and building user-friendly dashboards.